smozaffari/academic-kickstart/content/author/admin/_index.md

 I'm a statistical geneticist interested in disentangling the relationship between genotype and phenotype in humans.
 I'm a problem solver driven to help advance our field in decoding the genome.
 My two main interests focus on how our genomes have evolved (from my background in development and evolution); as well as understanding how genetic variation contributes to human disease.

-I also enjoy sharing scientific knowledge, through discussion, art, and articles."
+I also enjoy sharing scientific knowledge, through discussion, art, and articles.